zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 - (Optional, recommended) z/OS OpenSSH V2.2.0 or later

   Some features of Zowe require SSH, such as the Desktop's SSH terminal.
 Or, you want to install and manage Zowe via SSH, as an alternative to OMVS over TN3270.

+- (Optional, recommended) Parallel Sysplex.

+  To deploy Zowe for high availability, a Parallel Sysplex environment is recommended.
+Please check [Configuring Sysplex for high availability](configure-sysplex.md) for more information.

 ### Node.js